Are Livongo’s outcomes real?

 The references below mention a “study.”, By way of background, this study was conducted by Livongo’s employees, along with employees of its partnered diabetes supply company (Eli Lilly), which also funded the study.
 So there couldn’t possibly have been any conflict of interest, right?
 Right?

 It was published in something called the Journal of Medical Economics (JME).
 And no, I hadn’t heard of this publication either.
-Turns out it’s an “open-access” journal offering “accelerated publication,” with an Impact Factor of 1.9.
+Turns out it’s an “open-access” journal offering “accelerated publication,” where you pay to publish.
+The Impact Factor is 1.9.

 I guess that means 10 states both prohibit it and allow it.